 3 Pride and Prejudice

-This Jane Austen classic is one of the greatest love stories of all time, which I read at school and recently re-read to revisit the Brighton scenes.
-It captures the spirit of Regency Brighton as a city of self-indulgent pleasure, by using it as the setting for the part of the story in which Lydia Bennet flirts with military officers encamped on the edge of town, before eloping with Mr Wickham.
+I read this Jane Austen classic love story at school but had no idea it featured Brighton until someone told me recently.
+Needless to say I reread it.
+She captures the spirit of Regency Brighton as a city of self-indulgent pleasure, by using it as the setting for the part of the story in which Lydia Bennet flirts with military officers encamped on the edge of town, before eloping with Mr Wickham.
 You can buy it on Amazon or Bookshop.

 4 Vanity Fair

-William Thackeray’s satirical classic, Vanity Fair, is set during early 1900s at the time of the Napoleonic wars.
+William Thackeray’s satirical classic, Vanity Fair, is set during the early 1900s at the time of the Napoleonic wars.
 Brighton features as the setting for George and Amelia’s honeymoon in Brighton at the Old Ship Hotel.
 George describes Brighton as: “…a clean Naples with genteel lazzaroni – for Brighton, that always looks brisk, gay, and gaudy, like a harlequin’s jacket”.
-Thackeray is also said to have stayed at the Old Ship Hotel and written some of the novel.
-You can buy it on Amazon or Bookshop.
+Thackeray is also said to have stayed at the Old Ship Hotel where wrote some of the novel.
+Buy it on Amazon or Bookshop.

 5 Indian Summer

-I absolutely love a murder mystery/thriller, especially if the lead detective is female – think Charlie’s Angels, Jessica Fletcher, Kinsey Milhone – so I was excited to discover this series not only with a female detective, but also set in Brighton in the 1950s!
 In the seventh in the series, Mirabelle Bevans – “Brighton’s answer to Miss Marple but with an edge” – ends up tangled up in a spate of brutal killings at a seaside sanatorium.
-You can buy it on Amazon or Bookshop.
+I absolutely love a murder mystery/thriller, especially if the lead detective is female – think Charlie’s Angels, Jessica Fletcher, Kinsey Milhone – so I was excited to discover this series not only with a female detective but also set in Brighton in the 1950s!
+Buy it on Amazon or Bookshop.

 6 The Brighton Mermaid

 Another page-turner of a thriller set in Brighton, full of twists and turns and references to familiar settings in the city.
-It’s about two teenagers, Nell and Jude, who find the body of a young woman which becomes known as the Brighton Mermaid.
+It’s about two teenagers, Nell and Jude, who find the body of a young woman who becomes known as the Brighton Mermaid.
 Three weeks later Jude disappears and despite trying to move on, 25 years on, Nell is forced to quit her job to find out who the Brighton Mermaid really was – and what happened to her best friend.
-You can buy it on Amazon or Bookshop.
+Buy it on Amazon or Bookshop.

 7 The Snowman

-I love a children’s book and if there’s one I’ve loved since childhood, it’s The Snowman.
-It tells the story of a boy whose friendly snowman comes to life and takes him flying, over a magical version of Brighton, past the Royal Pavilion and the (still intact) pier on the way to meet Father Christmas.
-You can buy it on Amazon or Bookshop.
+If there’s one book I’ve loved since childhood, it’s The Snowman.
+It tells the story of a boy whose friendly snowman comes to life and takes him flying, over a magical version of Brighton, past the Royal Pavilion and the (still intact) West Pier on the way to meet Father Christmas.
+Buy it on Amazon or Bookshop.

 8 George the Pavilion cat